andrew1007/mrfa-demo/article/part1.md

 ### Tightly scope event handlers and data

 In most cases, it is better to have data close to the UI that use it. `RowCell` is a good case study for how this can be done.
-In most cases, it is better to create event handlers in the locations where they are used.
-It is also better to extract data from state where it is used.
-In most cases, only the `id` should be necessary for this.
+Create event handlers and extract `state` data in the locations where they are used.
+Oftentimes, only `id` is necessary.
 But in the case of individual cells, the name of the column is also required.
-The `TableRow` needs to pass down the column name.
-In order to do this, `TableRow` needs to know what `columns` to render.
+The `TableRow` needs to pass down the column name, which requires `TableRow` to know what `columns` to render.

 ```jsx
 const TableRow = ({ columns, id } ) => (